 MYSTIC GREENWAYS DIRECTOR

-Amber Christoffersen is a designer and planner who has worked on active transportation, open space and affordable housing projects in the Boston area and around the country.
-She most recently launched and led the Emerald Network, a vision for 200 miles of seamless greenways in Metro Boston.
+Amber Christoffersen joined the Mystic River Watershed Association in May of 2016.
+She is a designer and planner who has worked on active transportation, open space and affordable housing projects in the Boston area and around the country.
+She is leading the participatory planning process for dozens of path and park projects across the watershed.
 She holds a Master’s Degree in Landscape Architecture from the University of Georgia and a Bachelor’s Degree in Economics from the College of William and Mary.
 As an avid long distance runner, she is constantly exploring the region's many waterfronts and parklands, looking for opportunities to make them more beautiful and accessible.

 Andy Hrycyna joined MyRWA in April 2014.
-Andy comes to MyRWA from the Sustainability and Environmental Management Program at Harvard Extension School, where he is finishing a master’s in ecological management.
+Andy comes to MyRWA from the Sustainability and Environmental Management Program at Harvard Extension School, where he received a master’s in ecological management.
 Andy discovered a passion for ecology and environmental protection mid-career, after many years in non-profit book publishing.
-He has worked with MyRWA previously on a database project and coordinated a summer of water chestnut removal.
-He’s thrilled to join the staff and looks forward to coordinating the water quality monitoring program.
+He now leads MyRWA's water quality monitoring program and restoration efforts across the watershed.
 He enjoys biking and kayaking with his wife and two daughters.
 Andy is a passionate birder (unlike his wife and kids).
 Send bird-related watershed news his way!

 Kimberly Provo is a resident of Woburn and has lived in the Mystic River Watershed most of her life.
 She has an Accounting degree from Newbury College.
 She is currently the Office Manager and has been with MyRWA since 2006.
 She has had varied professional experiences including an assistant Montessori Elementary teacher at the Stoneybrook Montessori School in North Chelmsford as well as a Human Resource Representative for UPS in Chelmsford for 6 years.
-Kim is also a member of Woburn Residential Environmental Network (WREN).
 She enjoys gardening and spending time with her family.